Senai International Airport: History

-Opened in 1974, the airport is managed and operated by Senai Airport Terminal Services Sdn Bhd (SATSSB) which took over the operations from Malaysia Airports Holdings Berhad (MAHB) in 2003 under a 50-year concession to develop the airport.
-SATSSB is currently wholly owned by MMC Corporation Berhad.
-Senai International Airport is currently the only privately managed public airport in Malaysia.
-SATSSB also operates Kerteh Airport for Petronas.

 Plans for expanding the airport were announced in 1978.

 The federal government planned to upgrade the airport in 1990, costing RM 100 million.
 It was approved in April 1990.

 Meanwhile, Malaysia Airlines' planned to reroute its international flights to the airport instead of Singapore Changi as it is cheaper.
 The plan was approved in August 1991.

 In September 1990, Malaysia Airlines began adding direct flights from the airport to Kuala Terengganu attract tourists to Terengganu and Kelantan.

 In April 1992, Malaysia Airlines began weekly flights from Senai to Hong Kong, marking "a new era" for the airport.

 In 1993, Senai Airport was upgraded, costing RM 93 million.
 The upgrade works include expansions to the terminal and runway, and the construction of an aerobridge.
 The upgrade would enable the airport to carry more McDonnell Douglas DC-10 aircraft than before, with traffic increased to 100 flights weekly.

 A further expansion of the airport, costing RM 84.5 million, was completed in April 1998.
 The expansion enabled the airport to connect to more Asian cities.

-Senai International Airport serves as the aviation gateway for Iskandar Malaysia and the southern region, and is dedicated to providing routes and services essential to cater the needs of both tourism and business travelers.
-Equipped with a 3,800-metre Category 4E runway, Senai International Airport can handle aircraft up to large jets such as the Airbus A350 XWB, the Boeing 777 and even the Antonov An-124 Ruslan freighter.

 In 2019, Senai International Airport handled a total of 4,254,922 passengers and 15,010 tons of freight with a combination of 52,030 scheduled and non-scheduled commercial aircraft movements.
 Currently the terminal is being expanded to handle 5 million passengers by 2023.